developersCradle/java-web-dev-soap-rest-api/RestApiDesignDevelopementAndManagement/Section 03/README.md

 <img src="restFullAppllication.JPG" alt="alt text" width="500"/>

 - Just because you add HTTP and JSON together, you don't necessarily have RESTful architecture.
-    - It can be **REST like** or **RESTish**
+    - It can be **REST like** or **RESTish**.

 - What makes Architecture RESTful?
     - It must follow **6** Design Rules.
-        - These rules are called **REST Architecture Constraints**
+        - These rules are called **REST Architecture Constraints**.

-- In summary these are
+- In summary these are.

 <img src="REST6Constraints.JPG" alt="alt text" width="500"/>

-1. Client - Server
+1. Client - Server.
-    - Use Client/Server design principles
+    - Use Client/Server design principles.
-2. Uniform Interface
+2. Uniform Interface.
-    - Use of well-defined contracts between **client** and the **server**
+    - Use of well-defined contracts between **client** and the **server**.
-3. Statelessness
+3. Statelessness.
-    - Server should not manage state of application
+    - Server should not manage state of application.
-4. Caching
+4. Caching.
-    - HTTP Caching header to cache responses to requests
+    - HTTP Caching header to cache responses to requests.
-5. Layers
+5. Layers.
-    - Architecture should be layered
+    - Architecture should be layered.
-6. Code on Demand (optional)
+6. Code on Demand (optional).
-    - Server can send code to client
+    - Server can send code to client.

 <img src="restOverHttp.JPG" alt="alt text" width="500"/>

 - Rest API are not restricted to HTTP.
-This can be said `REST over HTTP`
+This can be said `REST over HTTP`.

 <img src="MaturityModel.JPG" alt="alt text" width="500"/>

+1. Measurement for **measuring** RESTfullness **->** Richardson Maturity Model(**RMM**).
+    - This model was when **Richard analyzed** over 100 API:s.

-- RESTfullness of API implementation
+- RESTfullness of API implementation.

 <img src="summary.JPG" alt="alt text" width="500"/>

 ### 1. Client - Server constraint explained

-- Client request **resource**
+- Client request **resource**.
-- Server responses with **resource**
+- Server responses with **resource**.
-    - Server may serve multiple resources
+    - Server may serve multiple resources.
-    - Serves multiple clients
+    - Serves multiple clients.
-- Client and Server NOT run in same process
+- Client and Server NOT run in same process.

 <img src="clientServerCommunicaiton.JPG" alt="alt text" width="500"/>

-- Over network, client and server can change independently
+- Over network, client and server can change independently.
-    - As long **Uniform Interface** is
+    - As long **Uniform Interface** is.

 <img src="clientServer.JPG" alt="alt text" width="500"/>